marian-stanciulica/Foodybite/README.md

 brew install swiftlint
 ```

+### 4. Validate the setup
-### 4. Test that everything is wired up correctly by running tests for the `FoodybiteAPIEndtoEndTests` and `CI` targets to check the communication with both backends and validate that all tests pass.
+Test that everything is wired up correctly by running tests for the `FoodybiteAPIEndtoEndTests` and `CI` targets to check the communication with both backends and validate that all tests pass.

 ## Architecture